Theory of the kinetic helicity effect on turbulent diffusion of magnetic and scalar fields: Discussion

 \section{Discussion}

-One of the main effects of astrophysical turbulent flows is a strong increase of the diffusion of the large-scale magnetic and scalar fields, which can be characterized in terms of the effective (turbulent) diffusion coefficients.
+One of the main effects of astrophysical turbulent flows is a strong increase in the diffusion of the large-scale magnetic and scalar fields, which can be characterized in terms of the effective (turbulent) diffusion coefficients.
 The latter effect decreases the growth rates of the mean-field dynamo instability and various clustering instabilities related to scalar fields.

-In the present study, we have developed a theory which explains the nontrivial behavior of turbulent diffusion coefficients of the large-scale magnetic and scalar fields as functions of the kinetic helicity.
-These effects have been recently discovered by direct numerical simulations \citep{BSR17,BKRY25}, which show that turbulent magnetic diffusion decreases with increasing kinetic helicity while turbulent diffusion of passive scalars increases with the helicity.
+In the present study, we have developed a theory that qualitatively explains the nontrivial behavior of turbulent diffusion coefficients of the large-scale magnetic and scalar fields as functions of the kinetic helicity.
+These effects have been recently discovered by DNS \citep{BSR17,BKRY25}, which show that turbulent magnetic diffusion decreases with increasing kinetic helicity while turbulent diffusion of passive scalars increases with the helicity.

 The main contribution to these effects comes from the fourth-order correlation function of the turbulent velocity field.
 This is the reason why widely used methods like the quasi-linear approach [the first-order smoothing approximation (FOSA) or the second-order correlation approximation (SOCA)] as well as the various $\tau$ approaches and the direct interaction approximation (DIA) cannot describe these effects.
+For instance, \cite{GD95} use the quasi-linear approach to determine the turbulent transport coefficients (the $\alpha$ effect and turbulent magnetic diffusivity).
+The main assumption of the quasi-linear approach is that fluctuations are much smaller than the mean fields, so the fourth-order moments have been neglected by \cite{GD95}.
+All studies of the kinetic helicity effect on turbulent diffusivity discussed here apply various perturbation approaches that take into account the fourth-order moments of random Gaussian velocity fields with small yet finite correlation times.